EWC-consortium/ewc-wiki/README.md

 # EWC Wikipages

-This hosts the wiki content withing the consortium.
+This hosts the wiki content withing the consortium pubished at: https://github.com/EWC-consortium/ewc-wiki/wiki